kubeflow/website/content/en/docs/components/central-dash/access.md

 ## Packaged Distributions

-Each [packaged distribution of Kubeflow](/docs/started/installing-kubeflow/#packaged-distributions-of-kubeflow) will have its own way of accessing the central dashboard.
+Each [packaged distribution of Kubeflow](/docs/started/installing-kubeflow/#packaged-distributions) will have its own way of accessing the central dashboard.

 For more information, please see the documentation of the distribution you are using.

 ## Raw Manifests

-If you are using the [Raw Kubeflow Manifests](/docs/started/installing-kubeflow/#raw-kubeflow-manifests), you may access the Istio gateway with `kubectl` port-forwarding or another method.
+If you are using the default [Kubeflow Manifests](/docs/started/installing-kubeflow/#kubeflow-manifests), you may access the Istio gateway with `kubectl` port-forwarding or another method.

 ### kubectl port-forwarding